sinclairzx81/typebox/readme.md

 ## Types

-TypeBox types are JSON schema fragments that can compose into more complex types.
-Each schema fragment is designed to ensure a JSON Schema compliant validator can runtime assert a value in the same way TypeScript statically asserts a type.
-TypeBox provides two type sets; the first is a `Standard` set which produces spec compliant JSON schema, the second is an `Extended` set used to define primitives and constructs native to JavaScript.
+TypeBox types are JSON schema fragments that can be composed into more complex types.
+Each fragment is structured such that a JSON schema compliant validator can assert values the same way TypeScript will statically assert a type.
+TypeBox includes both a set of `Standard` types which are used to produce spec compliant JSON schema, as well as a `Extended` type set used to define constructs native to JavaScript.
 The following sections outline these type sets.

 <a name='types-standard'></a>